CenterForOpenScience/osf-sync/deploy/DeploymentGuide.md

 ## Preparing your build environment
-Navigate to the cloned OSF offline source code directory and install all requirements.
+Navigate to the cloned OSF Sync source code directory and install all requirements.
 If you use a virtual environment, make sure that PyQT is installed to that venv.
   - `pip install -r requirements.txt`